 The first step in recovery is to come out of denial.
 We are really afraid of the darkness - the unknown.
 The more we learn, the less fearful and the more empowered we become.

 There's a lot of information about narcissism online because it's the biggest mental health problem of our time.
 Unfortunately, there's also a lot of fear-based misinformation.
 I suggest sticking with the experts that I listed earlier in this article.

 Once you are informed, you will be able to make better decisions.
 Then you are faced with the task of moving through the grieving process and rebuilding your life.

 The only problem with learning about narcissism is that some people become obsessed with the narcissists in their lives, and they fail to take the necessary steps to healing.
 You cannot heal yourself while obsessing about someone else.
 Remember, you get what you focus on in life.
 I suggest focusing on your own personal growth.
 Making goals is essential for changing your focus.

 Practices for Narcissistic Abuse Recovery

-I have three friends who are life coaches.
-They taught me that it's okay to have emotions.
-When I was going through my divorce, I told them that I hadn't cried in 20 years.
+I did Melanie's Narcissist Abuse Recovery Program (NARP), and I also worked with a life coach.
+My coach taught me that it's okay to have emotions.
 Crying wasn't allowed in either my family of origin or my marriage.
-My friends were so kind to me that I would burst out crying and then have a shame attack.
-They encouraged me to feel my feelings, which was essential for recovery.
+My coach encouraged me to feel my feelings, which was essential for recovery.